agilecreativity/gh-utils/README.md

 #### Usage

-You will need to create the provide the credential in the the file called `config.edn` in the following format:
+You will need to create the simple [edn](https://github.com/edn-format/edn) configuration file.
+The file can have any name but the format must be something like:

 ```clj
 {:username "YOUR-GITHUB-ID"